asongent/docker-tutorial/docs/tutorial/image-building-best-practices/index.md

 Did you know that you can look at what makes up an image?
 Using the `docker image history` command, you can see the command that was used to create each layer within an image.

-1. Use the `docker image history` command to see the layers in the `getting-started` image you created earlier in the tutorial.
+1. Use the `docker image history` command to see the layers in the `docker-tutorial` image you created earlier in the tutorial.

     ```bash
-    docker image history getting-started
+    docker image history docker-tutorial
     ```

     You should get output that looks something like this (dates/IDs may be different).